Exploring trends and developments

 Managing Change Successfully: Six Layers of Resistance

 Why is there resistance to change?
-Are people just naturally perverse, or are there concerns which if understood and correctly dealt with will create the buy-in required to turn resisters into supporters and generate the momentum needed to overcome the gravitational pull of the status quo?
+Are people just naturally perverse, or are there concerns which if understood and correctly dealt with will create the buy-in required.

 Making Change Happen